2022 Maltese general election: Aftermath

 Labour Party officials claimed victory shortly after 09:00, with a margin of more than 30,000 votes.
 Robert Abela was sworn in on 28 March, and a new government was formed on 30 March 2022.
 Bernard Grech, the leader of the Nationalist Party, conceded defeat, and stated that he would contest the Nationalist Party leadership election.
 He denounced the incumbent government's tax relief cheques, sent the week before the election, as ploys to influence the election.
-Grech submitted his nomination on 13 May; the leadership election was on 27 and 28 May.
+Grech submitted his nomination on 13 May, with no other member of the party challenging Grech for the role.
+The leadership election was on 27 and 28 May.
 Grech won 81% of the vote in the leadership election.

 The Organization for Security and Co-operation in Europe (OSCE) noted that the election was organised "efficiently", although it noted that "its transparency was diminished by limited access to Electoral Commission activities, the lack of regulations allowing for election observation and limited oversight of and access to information on party and campaign financing".